rahatyeasinemon/bit-integrations/readme.txt

     WS Form LITE is the user-friendly WordPress plugin that simplifies contact form creation with its intuitive drag-and-drop builder.
 With WS Form LITE, you can effortlessly design and manage multiple contact forms, enhancing user interactions and data collection throughout your WordPress site using WS Form LITE's versatile features and user-friendly interface. [[**Documentation**](https://bitapps.pro/docs/bit-integrations/trigger/ws-form-integrations/)|[**Website**](https://wsform.com/)|[**Tutorial**](https://www.youtube.com/playlist?list=PL7c6CDwwm-AKmyPCIy1-JR9tfZYhzRr38)|[**Free**](https://wordpress.org/plugins/ws-form/)]
 63. [**WP Webhooks – Create powerful automation workflows directly within WordPress :**](https://docs.bit-integrations.bitapps.pro/trigger/webhook) “WP Webhooks – Create powerful automation workflows directly within WordPress” is open source software.
 The following people have contributed to this plugin.
+64. [**Academy LMS – eLearning and online course solution for WordPress :**](https://academylms.net/) Academy LMS, the ultimate next-generation, fastest WordPress LMS plugin, will improve your online learning experience.
+Its seamless integration with any WordPress site allows you to easily create and sell engaging online courses.
+With a user-friendly interface and lightning-fast performance, you can transform your website into a professional e-learning platform in no time.

+    Academy LMS is a powerful eLearning platform that empowers you to create and manage online courses with ease.
+With Academy LMS, you can deliver engaging content, track student progress, and build a thriving online learning community. [[**Website**](https://academylms.net/)|[**Free**](https://wordpress.org/plugins/academy/)]

 ### ✔ Available Actions are: